-Purified antigens are coated to a microwell plate.
-Antibodies in the patient samples bind to the antigens and are determined during the second step by using enzyme-labelled Protein A (the conjugate).
+Purified antigens are bonded to a microwell plate.
+Antibodies which are present in the patient samples attach themselves to the antigens and are determined during the second phase of the test by using enzyme-labelled anti-human antibodies (the conjugate).
 The enzyme converts the colourless substrate (urea peroxide/TMB) to a blue end product.
-The enzyme reaction is stopped by adding sulphuric acid and the colour of the mixture switches from blue to yellow at the same time.
-The final measurement is carried out at 450 nm on a photometer using a reference wavelength $\geq$ 620 nm.
+The enzyme reaction is stopped by adding sulphuric acid.
+The colour of the mixture then switches from blue to yellow.
+A final measurement is carried out in a photometer at 450 nm using a reference wavelength \geq 620 nm.